sven-hash/docs/content/run-nym-nodes/validators.md

 ### Install and configure nginx for HTTPS
 #### Setup
+[Nginx](https://www.nginx.com/resources/glossary/nginx/#:~:text=NGINX%20is%20open%20source%20software,%2C%20media%20streaming%2C%20and%20more.&text=In%20addition%20to%20its%20HTTP,%2C%20TCP%2C%20and%20UDP%20servers.) is an open source software used for operating high-performance web servers.
+It allows us to set up reverse proxying on our validator server to improve performance and security.

 Install `nginx` and enable "Nginx Full" in your firewall.

 Check nginx is running via systemctl: